 Part 2 – (continued from previous)

 The estate through which I walked had once been open farmland.
 The livings were probably not very comfortable, probably smallholdings with a few cattle and chickens, maybe a pig or two.
-The very names of some of them indicating the miserable existence eked out on the land – Hardmeadow and the Moss.
+The very names of some of them indicating a miserable existence once eked out on the land – Hardmeadow and the Moss.
 These grim places also contained swamps here and there which as children, we believed were bottomless.
 We did not go near them.

 There were also what we called “crofts” which were really only parcels of land that had not yet been built on.
 Some of these made good shortcuts.
 They were nearly always wet though, even after periods of dry weather.

 As I set off, I cut across the croft.
 The rough path had been made more stable by the strewing of cinders thereon.
-I felt the first of this evil rain.
+It got even darker and I felt the first of this evil rain.
 I tried to button my blazer and could not.
 So I held the two sides of it together and started to run.
 One of the boys from another class laughed in my face and ran on.
-I held back, fearful of further mischief.
+Then I held back, fearful of further mischief.
 (It ought to be explained that I was very much smaller than many of my contemporaries, I stopped growing between the ages of 8 and 13.
 At the time, it was put down to “not eating enough dinner” but was over forty five years later diagnosed as a serious congenital heart condition).

 The next day, we learned that the rain had washed a bridge away; that the storm contained sand from the Sahara desert; that the cloud had been over five miles deep; that the darkness…Wait!
 Our daily newspaper would have it all in there; such a great event and happening would be reported, so…I scoured the papers – any paper I could find.
-There was no reference to the darkness.
+Yet there was no reference to the darkness.
 No reference to the build up of the storm.
 No reference to the amount of rain.
 No reference to any flooding.
 Even now, in the archives of the National Dailies, there is scant reference at this time to this weather event.
 It simply was not reported.

 Since then of course, I asked people if they remembered the day.
 Many did not – either they didn’t notice anything or it was not of sufficient moment to have created any impression on them.
 Maybe they just preferred to forget it.
 Maybe they were better at concealing their fright than I.